rodionpotachin/iot-air-quality-healthlamp-project/README.md

  - Humidity
  - Temperature

-The analysis was done in the [Pandas](https://pandas.pydata.org) open source data analysis tool.
-I used the [k-means clustering]( https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) method to reveal dataset’s insights.
-All details and the source code you can find in this [Jupyter notebook](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/analytics/pandas/Main.ipynb).
+The analysis was done using [Pandas](https://pandas.pydata.org) open source data analysis tool.
+I used the [k-means clustering]( https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) method to reveal the dataset’s insights.
+You can find all the details and source code in this [Jupyter notebook](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/analytics/pandas/Main.ipynb).

 **Graph 1 "Sample 1, (CO2 vs Fine Particles PM2.5/PM10) k-means clustering results"**

-k = 4 was selected based on the elbow method and silhouette coefficient *(please refer to Jupyter notebook for more details)*
+k = 4 was selected based on the elbow method and the silhouette coefficient *(please refer to the Jupyter notebook for more details)*

 ![Sample1](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/Sample1.png?raw=true)

-The algorithm brings the following 4 data clusters:
+The algorithm revealed the following 4 data clusters:

 | Cluster | CO2 level | PM2.5/10 level |
 | --- | --- | --- |